Limoux wine: Blanquette de Limoux

 The name Blanquette de Limoux has been used for a long time for the sparkling wines from Limoux.
-"Blanquette" actually just means "small white" in the local Occitan language.
+The word blanquette is borrowed from blanqueto, which means "small white" in the local Occitan language.
 Blanquette de Limoux can contain three grape varieties: Mauzac (which must constitute a minimum of 90% of the wine), Chardonnay, and Chenin blanc.
-Prior to the 1990 introduction of the Crémant de Limoux AOC, the use of Mauzac was optional.
-The change to the mandatory minimum of 90% Mauzac in the AOC regulations of Blanquette de Limoux was seen as a safeguard in maintaining the traditional style of Blanquette de Limoux and preserving the use of the local Mauzac grape which is declining in worldwide plantings.
-The taste of this Mauzac based wine is unique, with apple flavors and distinctive aromas of fresh cut grass that can be identified in blind tastings.
+Before the 1990 introduction of the Crémant de Limoux AOC, the use of Mauzac was optional.
+The change to the mandatory minimum of 90% Mauzac in the AOC regulations of Blanquette de Limoux was seen as a safeguard in maintaining the traditional style of Blanquette de Limoux and preserving the use of the local Mauzac grape, which is declining in worldwide plantings.
+This Mauzac-based wine tastes unique, with apple flavors and distinctive aromas of fresh-cut grass that can be identified in blind tastings.
 Wine writer Tom Stevenson notes a change in the profile of recent vintages with wines that are "developing finer, more flowery, autolytic aromas."

 The grape varieties are vinified separately before being assembled and bottled.
 Just before bottling, a tirage is added to the blend so that a second fermentation will take place in the bottle.
-The carbon dioxide produced during this second fermentation is trapped in the bottle and gives the wine its effervescence.
+The carbon dioxide produced during this second fermentation is trapped in the bottle, giving the wine its effervescence.
 After nine months, the bottles are opened and disgorged before a final corking.

 Blanquette méthode ancestrale

-The wine that the monks of St-Hilaire invented in 1531 was known as Vin de Blanquette and the méthode rurale wine became a separate AOC known as Blanquette méthode ancestrale.
-Today this AOC is used for a sweetish sparkling wine made in a more old-fashioned way, without disgorgement.
-It is produced in the same area as Blanquette de Limoux, and may only contain Mauzac.
-Due to the absence of disgorgement, these wines are generally very cloudy with particles of the sediment of dead yeast cells, known as lees, still present in the wine.
+The wine that the St-Hilaire monks invented in 1531 was Vin de Blanquette and the méthode rurale wine became a separate AOC known as Blanquette méthode ancestrale.
+Today, this AOC is used for a sweetish sparkling wine made in a more old-fashioned way, without disgorgement.
+It is produced in the same area as Blanquette de Limoux and may only contain Mauzac.
+Due to the absence of disgorgement, these wines are generally very cloudy, with particles of the sediment of dead yeast cells, known as lees, still present in the wine.
 The winemaking method used to make Blanquette méthode ancestrale is also known as the méthode gaillacoise and is used to make the sparkling Mousseux wine of the Gaillac AOC.
-This method involves traditional hand crafted winemaking, with minimum use of modern technology such as stainless steel fermentation tanks.
+This method involves traditional hand-crafted winemaking, with minimum use of modern technology such as stainless-steel fermentation tanks.
 The resulting wines are typically low in alcohol (often less than 7% by volume), with sweet apple-like flavors and a slight sparkling fizz.

 Bottling of this wine traditionally occurred on a day of astrological significance.